Brobz/nuca_script/README.md

       return n * 2;
     }

-The _return_ statement will be responsible for.. uh.. returning this functions value after its execution!
+The _return_ statement will be responsible for... uh... _returning_ this function's value after its execution!
 It automatically leaves the function context and returns to where the function was previously called, placing its value on the correct spot.

 In this case, all our function does is take in an integer, and return its value multiplied by 2.